-The best Substack newsletters cover a diverse range of topics from politics to the arts.
+The best Substack newsletters cover various topics from politics to the arts.
 In this article, we explore the platform and interview its cofounder.

 - The Best Substack Newsletters

-- 4. Anthony Pompliano – The Pomp Letter
+- 3. The Pomp Letter By Anthony Pompliano

 - Best Substack Newsletters: Final Thoughts